hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

 .. note::

-   The diagrams in the sections below specialize the diagram from the :ref:`information-flows` section to the case for Canton Coin (CC).
-The specializations are:
+   The diagrams in the sections below adapt the diagram from the :ref:`information-flows` section to the case for Canton Coin (CC).
+The adaptations are:

    * The role of the ``adminParty`` is taken over by the ``dsoParty``, which is the token admin for CC.
      The ``dsoParty`` is a decentralized party that is hosted on the validator